 The IRG was established pursuant to and in accordance with the provisions of paragraph C.7 of Exhibit E. I have determined that the IRG is substantially independent from Servicer's mortgage servicing business, including Servicer's mortgage servicing operational units.
-As of December 31, 2012, the head of the IRG (the IRG Executive) is a Senior Vice President.
-The
+As of

-&lt;sup>28 As described in Section III.E.2, above, because Actual Credit Amount was greater by more than 2.0% of the Reported Credit Amount for a particular Testing Population, Servicer had the option of either (i) taking credit for the amount it initially reported to the IRG or (ii) correcting any underreporting of Consumer Relief credit and resubmitting the entire population of loans to the IRG for further testing in accordance with the process set forth above.
-Servicer chose the first option of taking credit for the amount it initially reported to the IRG, as reported in the amended IRG Assertion.
+&lt;sup>27 As described in Section III.E.2, above, because the Actual Credit Amount was greater by more than 2.0% of the Reported Credit Amount for a particular Testing Population, Servicer had the option of either (i) taking credit for the amount it initially reported to the IRG or (ii) correcting any underreporting of Consumer Relief credit and resubmitting the entire population of loans to the IRG for further testing in accordance with the process set forth above.
+Servicer chose the first option of taking credit for the amount it initially reported to the IRG, as reported in the IRG Assertion.